learn-co-curriculum/dsc-svm-intro/README.md

 ## Summary

-While it may appear that this section is a bit brief, Support Vector Machines are a powerful algorithm that deserve attention.
-In many cases, SVMs will have the top performance of out of the box classifiers from sci-kit learn.
-Moreover, learning to properly tune SVMs using kernels and an appropriate c value is critical.
-In the upcoming labs and lessons you'll further investigate and apply these concepts.
+Support Vector Machines are a powerful algorithm and may have the top performance among the out of the box classifiers from scikit-learn.
+Moreover, learning to properly tune SVMs is critical.
+In the upcoming labs and lessons you'll investigate and apply these concepts.